 Models without either random effect performed worse than the full model, so we report results including both random effects.
-We fit cumulative link models for ordinal regression [2, 28] using the ordinal package [12] in R [58].
+We fit cumulative link models for ordinal regression [4, 35] using the ordinal package [17] in R [70].
+The results of these mixed-effect models are summarized in Table ED-1 (and see Supplementary information G.2 and Table SI-3 for additional details).